 Political Participation

-After the adoption of the National Action Charter in 2002, Bahrain reintroduced a semi-democratic system and holds parliamentary and municipal elections every four years.
-Every Bahraini woman and man at the age of 20, as well as citizens of GCC states who own property or are residents in Bahrain, are eligible to vote.
-However, the elections are neither free nor fair due to deep flaws in the electoral system, with the authorities interfering in the voting process, thereby undermining its legitimacy.
-In 2012, following the dissolution of the Islamic Action Society (Amal), the authorities proceeded to outlaw two additional opposition parties (al-Wefaq and Wa’ad) in 2016 and 2017, preventing their members from participating in elections.
-Subsequently, in 2018, the king ratified an amendment to the Exercise of Political Rights Law (often referred to as the Civil and Political Isolation Law), which prohibits members of dissolved societies and individuals previously convicted of a prison sentence lasting six months or more from running for office.
+After adopting the National Action Charter in 2002, Bahrain reintroduced a formally semi-democratic system, with parliamentary and municipal elections held every four years.
+Every Bahraini woman and man aged 20 or older, and any citizen of GCC states who owns property or is a resident in Bahrain, is eligible to vote.
+However, elections are neither free nor fair, as the electoral system is deeply flawed and its legitimacy is undermined by authorities’ interference in the vote.
+After dissolving the Islamic Action Society (Amal) in 2012, authorities outlawed the opposition parties al-Wefaq and Wa’ad in 2016 and 2017, and barred their members from competing in elections.
+In 2018, the king ratified an amendment to the Exercise of Political Rights Law – often referred to as the Civil and Political Isolation Law – which bans members of dissolved societies and individuals previously convicted of a prison sentence lasting six months or more from running for office.

-Prior to the 2014 elections for the lower house of parliament, the Council of Representatives (CoR; Majlis al-Nuwwab), authorities had reduced the number of electoral districts from five to four, further decreasing the likelihood of Shi’ite candidates winning a seat due to increased gerrymandering of districts in favor of the Sunni electorate.
-In 2018, authorities rejected at least 12 candidates from running, claiming that they had been members of al-Wefaq or other outlawed groups and removed thousands of names from voter lists, asserting that those affected had not participated in previous elections.
-This practice was upheld prior to the most recent elections in 2022 for the three municipal councils and the CoR.
-Amnesty International and Bahraini human rights groups reported that more than 20% of eligible voters had been removed from voting lists, a noticeable increase compared to 2018.
+Prior to the 2014 elections for the lower house of parliament, the Council of Representatives (Majlis al-Nuwwab, CoR), authorities reduced the number of electoral districts from five to four, further decreasing the likelihood of Shi’ite candidates winning a seat due to increased gerrymandering of districts in favor of the Sunni electorate.
+In 2018, authorities prevented 12 candidates from running, claiming they had been members of outlawed societies or groups, and removed thousands of names from voter lists, asserting that those affected had not participated in previous elections.
+This practice was upheld during the 2022 election for the three municipal councils and the CoR.
+Human rights groups reported that more than 20% of eligible voters had been removed from voting lists, a noticeable increase compared to 2018.

-The High Election Commission, responsible for monitoring the vote, lacks independence as it operates under the authority of the Minister of Justice.
-Furthermore, no independent observers were allowed to monitor the ballot.
-Additionally, “general” polling stations are in use that are not connected to specific districts, thereby increasing the risk of manipulation.
-Reports from the 2018 and 2022 elections highlighted further violations, including vote-buying and governmental pressure on voting intentions of public sector workers and military personnel.
+The High Election Commission, responsible for monitoring the vote, lacks independence as it operates under the authority of the minister of justice.
+No independent observers were allowed to monitor the 2022 ballot.
+Additionally, “general” polling stations unconnected to specific districts are in use, which increases the risk of manipulation.
+During the 2018 and 2022 elections, reports indicated further violations, including vote-buying and governmental pressure on the voting intentions of public sector workers and military personnel.
 The official turnout rates of 67% in 2018 and 73% in 2022 are not credible.
-Opposition forces claim that the turnout did not exceed 30% and 35%, respectively in 2018 and 2022.
+Opposition forces claim that turnout did not exceed 30% and 35%, respectively.
 Prior to the 2022 elections, six opposition societies had called for a boycott.
-However, in the 2022 CoR election, the number of candidates reached a record high with 334 total candidates, including 73 women, compared to 293 candidates (41 women) in 2018.
-A total of eight female members of parliament were elected in 2022, setting a new record compared to the six elected in 2018.
-Political societies in Bahrain continue to decline in influence, as almost all new members of parliament are now independents.
-Despite this, the Democratic Progressive Tribune, a former ally of al-Wefaq, managed to win three seats in the CoR, while the Salafist al-Asalah Society failed to win a single seat for the first time since 2002.
+However, the 2022 CoR election featured the highest number of candidates ever, reaching 334, including 73 women, compared to 293 candidates (41 women) in 2018.
+Eight female members of parliament were elected in 2022, setting a new record.
+Political societies continue to lose ground in elections, as almost all new members of parliament are independents.
+Nevertheless, the Democratic Progressive Tribune, a former al-Wefaq ally, won three seats in the CoR, while the Salafist al-Asalah Society failed to win a single seat for the first time since 2002.

 Free and fair elections

-Bahrain’s legislative system consists of two chambers: the elected lower house of parliament, known as the Council of Representatives (CoR), and the upper house, known as the Consultative Council.
+Bahrain’s legislative system consists of two chambers: the elected lower house of parliament (the Council of Representatives, CoR) and the upper house (the Consultative Council).
 The Consultative Council is entirely appointed by the king.
-Established in 1992 with advisory powers, the Consultative Council was designated as the parliament’s upper house in the 2002 constitution, which also created the CoR to be elected through a popular vote.
-Together, the CoR and the Consultative Council, each with 40 members, form the bicameral National Assembly.
-However, the CoR has limited authority over legislation and government oversight, as both chambers can only vote on draft laws proposed by the government.
+Established in 1992 with advisory competences, the Consultative Council was designated as the parliamentary upper house in the 2002 constitution.
+The 2002 constitution also created the CoR, which is elected by popular vote.
+Together, the CoR and the Consultative Council, with 40 members each, form the bicameral National Assembly.
+However, the CoR has limited authority over legislation and governmental oversight, as both chambers can vote only on draft laws proposed by the government.

 Effective power to govern

 Bahrain’s constitution provides for the right to assemble and establish associations as long as they do not violate the official religion or public order.
-However, in reality, freedom of assembly and association is heavily restricted.
+In practice, however, freedom of assembly and association is heavily restricted.
 The 1989 Law of Associations allows authorities to monitor and control NGO funding, while strictly prohibiting NGO involvement in politics.
 Although religious associations exist, NGOs affiliated with Shi’a clerics face governmental pressure.
-A 2018 law amendment, commonly known as the Civil and Political Isolation Law, prohibits members of outlawed parties and individuals with prison sentences exceeding six months from holding leadership positions in civil society organizations.
-Since 2020, authorities have increasingly utilized this law, vetoing numerous candidates in board elections for at least four NGOs, including the Bilad al-Qadeem Charity, the Bahrain Women Union, and the Bahraini Society for Resisting Normalization – an organization that opposes normalizing relations with Israel.
-Delays in forming new boards enable the government to suspend access to bank accounts and appoint board members, sparking concerns that positions may be filled with government loyalists.
+A 2018 law amendment, commonly known as the Civil and Political Isolation Law, bans members of outlawed parties and individuals with prison sentences exceeding six months from holding leadership positions in NGOs.
+Since 2020, authorities have increasingly used this law, vetoing numerous candidates in board elections of at least four NGOs, including the Bahrain Women Union and the Bahraini Society for Resisting Normalization, an organization that opposes normalizing relations with Israel.
+Delays in forming boards allow the government to appoint board members, raising concerns that these positions may be filled with government loyalists.

-The 1973 Public Gatherings Law and its 2013 amendment prohibit public gatherings of more than five people without a permit and ban “protests, rallies, gatherings or sit-ins in Manama,” which turned the city into a de jure protest-free zone.
-Authorities continue to arrest, prosecute, and sentence protesters on such charges but increasingly refer to the Anti-Terrorism Law and its 2015 amendment in trials of people arrested during protests.
-In the review period, more small-scale protests have been staged compared to previous years, but authorities have handled non-authorized marches in an increasingly de-escalating manner and refrained from cracking down on them.
-Overall, public mobilization remains low compared to the post-2011 period, but peaceful small-scale protests were regularly staged in Shi’a-majority towns such as Sitra and Sanabis, calling for the release of political prisoners and an end to the discrimination against Shi’a.
+The 1973 Public Gatherings Law and its 2013 amendment prohibit public gatherings of more than five people without a permit and ban “protests, rallies, gatherings or sit-ins in Manama,” effectively turning the city into a de jure protest-free zone.
+Authorities continue to arrest, prosecute and sentence protesters on such charges, but increasingly refer to the Anti-Terrorism Law and its 2015 amendment in trials of people arrested during protests.
+During the review period, multiple small-scale protests – related to political prisoners and their detention conditions – were staged.
+The intensity of protests in general increased noticeably as the war in Gaza and Lebanon mobilized larger crowds for unauthorized gatherings.
+Although police continued to arrest and detain protesters, authorities refrained from using brutal force when handling protests.

 Association / assembly rights